yuna0x0/anilist-mcp/README.md

 ## Security Notice

-This MCP server accepts your AniList API token in the .env file or as an environment variable.
+This MCP server accepts your AniList API token in the .env file, environment variable or HTTP header.
 Keep this information secure and never commit it to version control.

 ## License